bcejmxjs/blackbelt/README.md

 To run protractor tests:

-Ensure the Selenium Web Driver is up to date with `npm install`
+Ensure the Selenium Web Driver is up to date with `npm install`.

 Execute a test:
 ```